-Some of the best hikes in the world are found in Norway’s vast, desolate landscape.
+Some of the best hiking in the world is found in Norway’s vast, desolate landscape.
 This country has some pretty amazing hiking opportunities but is enormous and difficult to cover on just one trip.
 To maximize time and efficiency, hike trails that are close distance-wise as traveling in the country does take longer than expected due to strict road laws that prohibit exceeding the speed limit.
 For a list of amazing hikes that include Trolltunga, Preikestolen and Kjeragbolten as well as lesser known ones like Bondusvatnet and Langfossen, read the best hikes in Norway guide.

 Remete Cave Hike – Hiking to Remete Cave in Hungary is a real gem that mostly only locals know about.
 There are several hiking trails in the area so you can get to it from different towns.
 It is a great day trip from Budapest to get away from the busy city life.
 Take the train from Nyugati Station to Nagymaros and then you can start your hike.
 It is about a 9 km round trip hike which will take about 3 hours.
 You will get great views from the cave to the River Danube and the mountains. *Travel Hacker Girl*